markgordon22/markgordon22/README.md

   - Angular js and TypeScript

 - I'm currently working with:
-  - Wrky, where I am doing front-end development on the website on a part time baisis before I receive a position as a full time developer!
+  - Wrky, where I am doing front-end development on the website on a part time basis.

 - 📫 How to reach me: markgordon97@gmail.com